greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_RESOURCE_GROUP.html.md

 CPU_HARD_QUOTA_LIMIT integer
 :   The percentage of the maximum available CPU resources that the resource group can use.
 The value range is `1-100`.

-The sum of the `CPU_HARD_QUOTA_LIMIT` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.

 CPU_SOFT_PRIORITY integer
 :   The scheduling priority of the current group.
 The value range is `1-500`, the default is `100.